 Carriacou is a small island in the Southern Grenadines lying north-east of Grenada.
 Carriacouians have rich traditions and culture passed down from African and European ancestors.
 Big Drum Nation is a celebration of dance originating from tribal peoples such as Temnes and Cromanti from West Africa.
 The 'Quadrille Dance' originates from France.
 In this gallery I will be showing paintings of these, and other, cultural events which take place during the year around the island.

 A new project has been to paint those storm scenes we so often see around the Cobb.
 Finding ways to show the structure of the Cobb wall and the explosion of water has been an interesting challenge.
-In addition I've been making attempts to capture the features of the shoreline around Lyme in different moods.
+In addition I've been making attempts to capture the features of the shoreline around Lyme and other coastal areas in different moods.

 I grew up on the Solway coast.
 The sunsets from Silloth compare favourably with the finest in the world.
 The light across the Solway can be truly amazing.
 The upper reaches of the estuary contain areas of untouched natural beauty.
 Long sandy beaches, miles of sand dunes and marshy habitats abound.
 I love photographing and painting scenes from this coast.
 The possibilities are endless and, as yet, I feel I have just scraped the surface.